alexandrumeterez/3d-fracture-reassembly/src/model/PointNet/README.md

 ## Steps to train:
 In this training approach we first extract the pointnet features (implying frozen pointnet weights) and train the MLP layers independantly.
-1) Run the `generate_features.py` file to create the PointNet++ features folder and calculate (and save) triplets using these features in the triplets folder
+1) Run the `generate_features.py` file to create the PointNet++ features folder as mentioned above, and calculate (and save) triplets using these features in the triplets folder
 ```
 python generate_features.py
 ```